How Are Elements On The Periodic Table Arranged

 The table is further divided into periods (horizontal rows) and groups (vertical columns).
 Elements within the same period have the same number of electron shells.
 As you move across a period, the number of electrons in the outermost shell increases, leading to gradual changes in chemical properties.
 Elements within the same group share similar chemical properties because they have the same number of valence electrons, which are the electrons in the outermost shell that participate in chemical bonding.

 Beyond these broad categories, the periodic table also highlights specific families of elements with distinctive properties.
 The alkali metals (Group 1) are highly reactive metals that readily lose one electron to form +1 ions.
-The alkaline earth metals (Group 2) are also reactive metals, but less so than the alkali metals.
+Now, the alkaline earth metals (Group 2) are also reactive metals, but less so than the alkali metals.
 They lose two electrons to form +2 ions.
-The halogens (Group 17) are highly reactive nonmetals that readily gain one electron to form -1 ions.
+Now, the halogens (Group 17) are highly reactive nonmetals that readily gain one electron to form -1 ions.
 The noble gases (Group 18) are inert gases with completely filled electron shells, making them exceptionally stable.
 The transition metals (Groups 3-12) exhibit a wide range of properties and are often used as catalysts in chemical reactions.
 The lanthanides and actinides are radioactive elements with complex electronic structures.

 Trends and Latest Developments